documentationfor yFiles for HTML 3.0.0.1

 Reverse Edge

-An edge is reverse to another edge if the source node of the edge is the same as the target node of the other edge and the target node of the edge is the same as source node of the other edge.
+An edge is considered the reverse of another edge if its source node is the target node of the other edge, and its target node is the source node of the other edge.

 Top